yegor256/blog/_drafts/_usa.md

 You have to expect Social Justice Warriors to be everywhere: among your co-workers, gym buddies, close friends, employers, and employees.
-You have to be constantly on alert.
+You have to be constantly on the alert.
 You can't say "blacks" or "chicks," you have to remember that they are "Afro-Americans" and "ladies."
 You can't joke about gays, immigrants, homeless, women, Mexicans, and many other "categories."
 Well, you can, but be prepared to get into trouble, which you may [never]({% pst 2018/nov/2018-11-13-bigotry %}) resolve.

-What's funny is that <del>almost</del> every single white male I've met there was a racist, but not publicly, of course.
+What's funny is that <del>almost</del> every single white male I've met there was a racist, but not publicly of course.
 They all claimed to be tolerant but in a private conversation were often whispering the n-word into my ear, while speaking about the race problem.
 They always had a handful of racist jokes when talking about their house keepers, who were all Mexicans.

-Intolerance, bigotry, xenophobia, and racism exist everywhere I happen to live, including Moscow and Amsterdam, but over there people are not afraid to say what they have in mind.
+Intolerance, bigotry, xenophobia, and racism exist wherever I happen to live, including Moscow and Amsterdam, but over there people are not afraid to say what they have in mind.
 In California there are so many taboo subjects that it reminds me of the good old Soviet Union, where (I can still remember it)